 Main duties of the job

-To apply and maintain those skills acquired through further specialist training and experience to monitor and ensure the systematic provision of highly specialised psychological services to patients within male and female stepdown services and the community.
+To apply the skills acquired through specialist training and clinical experience to ensure the systematic provision and monitoring of highly specialised psychological services to service users, including complex assessment, formulation, intervention and evaluation.

-To supervise and support the highly specialised psychological assessment and therapeutic input provided by other psychologists and other clinical members of the team who provide psychologically based care and treatment.
+To support and supervise the highly specialised psychological assessment and therapeutic input provided by psychologists and other clinical team members who provide psychologically based care and treatment through supervision, teaching, training and consultancy.

-To work autonomously within professional guidelines and exercise responsibility for the systematic governance of psychological practice within Psychological Services and delegated management responsibilities where appropriate.
+To work autonomously within professional guidelines, exercise responsibility for the systematic governance of psychological practice within Psychological Services and delegate management responsibilities where appropriate.

 To supervise doctoral level trainee psychologists and assistant psychologists as required.